hyperledger-cacti/cacti/docs/docs/cactus/packages/cactus-cmd-api-server.md

 This is an example to showcase how you can pull up a full consortium even from within a single operating system process (API server) with multiple members and their respective nodes.
 It is not something that’s recommended for a production grade environment, ever, but it is great for demos and integration tests where you have to simulate a fully functioning consortium with as little hardware footprint as possible to save on time and cost.

-The individual nodes/API servers are isolated by listening on seperate TCP ports of the machine they are hosted on:
+The individual nodes/API servers are isolated by listening on separate TCP ports of the machine they are hosted on:

 ![deployment-low-resource-example.png](https://github.com/hyperledger/cactus/raw/4a337be719a9d2e2ccb877edccd7849f4be477ec/whitepaper/deployment-low-resource-example.png)